severalnines/docs/user-guide/timescaledb/overview.rst

-.. _PostgreSQL - Overview:
+.. _TimeScaleDB - Overview:

 Overview
 --------

 Provides summary of all database nodes in the cluster.
 This page is accessible only if there is a cluster deployed by ClusterControl via :ref:`Deploy Database Cluster` or imported into ClusterControl via :ref:`Import Existing Server Cluster`.

-.. _PostgreSQL - Overview - Actions:
+.. _TimeScaleDB - Overview - Actions:

 Actions
 +++++++

 Provides shortcuts to the main cluster functionality.
-For PostgreSQL Streaming Replication, the action menu consists of:
+For TimeScaleDB Streaming Replication, the action menu consists of:

 * **Add Load Balancer**
-	- See :ref:`PostgreSQL - Manage - Load Balancer`.
+	- See :ref:`TimeScaleDB - Manage - Load Balancer`.

 * **Add Replication Slave**
 	- Deploys a replication slave attached to this cluster.
-Choose one of the PostgreSQL node to be a master.
+Choose one of the TimeScaleDB node to be a master.
 See `Add Replication Slave`_.

 * **Change RPC API Token**
 	- Serves as the authentication string by ClusterControl UI to connect to CMON RPC interface.
 Each cluster has its own unique token.

 ..
 Note:: You can retrieve the RPC API Token value directly from respective ``/etc/cmon.d/cmon_{clusterID}.cnf``.

-* **Enable TimeScaleDB**
-	- Setups TimeScaleDB database extension on every PostgreSQL node.
-The installation will be performed on one database node at a time, followed by a database restart to apply the changes.

 * **Create SSL Encryption**
 	- See `Create SSL Encryption`_.